dhealy05/classified_intelligence/readme.md

 This time, we depart from our batch-exclusive metrics, and look at the k-nearest neighbors as determined by our new embedding.
 This is conceptually similar to the rebatching we did previously, but we do it piecemeal by sequence to show the likelihood of selecting batchmates.

-Here, in the case of real data, we don't know what the actual curves look like - we just want to know if we can reconstruct the known batches from our grid pair embeddings.
+Here, in the case of real data, we don't know what the actual curves look like, so we can't find the underlying curve similarity for a known sequence.
+Instead, we just want to know if we can reconstruct the known batches from our grid pair embeddings.

 | Enrichment Ratio |
 |---------|